-CISR is one of eight winners of the 2009 John D. and Catherine T. MacArthur Foundation Award for Creative and Effective Institutions, who “demonstrate exceptional creativity and effectiveness, have reached a critical or strategic point in their development, show strong leadership and stable financial management”.
-On June 11, 2009, awardees was honoured at a ceremony at MacArthur’s headquarters in Chicago, which was attended by CISR’s Director Viktor Voronkov and vice-director Oleg Pachenkov.
-The most of the award will be used for development of recently launched a high-quality, peer-reviewed, independent, and bilingual journal of sociological research “Laboratorium.
+In 2009, CISR was granted the Award for Creative and Effective Institutions by John D. and Catherine T. MacArthur Foundation, which is intended for organisations that “demonstrate exceptional creativity and effectiveness, have reached a critical or strategic point in their development, show strong leadership and stable financial management”.
+On June 11, 2009, the awardees were honoured at a ceremony at MacArthur’s headquarters in Chicago, which was attended by CISR’s Director Viktor Voronkov and vice-director Oleg Pachenkov.
+The bulk of the award was channeled for the development of the then recently launched peer-reviewed independent bilingual journal of sociological research “Laboratorium.
 Russian review of Social Research”.

-Today CISR has three basic objectives:
+Today, CISR has three main objectives:

 The Centre’s research reflects a broad spectrum of sociological interests.
 However, the majority of studies conducted by the Centre deal with civil society and social structure.
 Within this broad framework, several specific research areas have been established:

-- law and society
+- Law and Society

 The work of the Centre has won international recognition.
 In December 2000, CISR received an award from the German-Russian Forum and the Robert Bosch Foundation for contributing to the training of young researchers.

 CISR focuses on overcoming barriers between Russian and foreign sociologists.
-As a result of CISR’s participation in international conferences and workshops, training programs and joint research projects, the Centre has developed connections with universities and research institutes in more than 30 countries.
+As a result of CISR’s participation in international conferences and workshops, training programs and joint research projects, the Centre has developed ties with universities and research institutes in more than 30 countries.

 The Centre’s three focuses are closely interrelated.
-Together they help to shape the new generation of professional sociologists in post-Soviet Russia, a community capable of researching the complicated social processes of the transforming society in order to found a new school of sociology in Russia.
+Together they help shape the new generation of professional sociologists in post-Soviet Russia, a community capable of researching the complicated social processes of the transforming society in order to found a new school of sociology in Russia.

 Aspiring to develop the Russian sociological community and consolidate research organisations studying the problems of post-Soviet Russia, the Centre regularly conducts seminars and international conferences.